• Skip to content

 The early to mid-teen years, before your child is old enough to get a learner permit, is a good time to start thinking about how you want your child to learn to drive.

-- What are the legal requirements in your state for learner drivers and provisional drivers?
-For example, most states have a minimum number of hours that learner drivers must do, and some restrict the number of passengers or type of car that a newly licensed driver can drive.
+• What are the legal requirements in your state for learner drivers and provisional drivers?
+For example, most states have a minimum number of hours that learner drivers must do, and some restrict the number of passengers or types of cars for newly licensed drivers.

-- What rules do you need about using the family car?
-For example, it might be good to think about whether your child can drive with friends in the car after getting their P-plates, or whether they can drive at night.
+• What rules do you need about using the family car?
+For example, it might be good to think about whether your child can go on high-speed roads or drive in bad weather or needs to pay for the fuel they use.

-It’s a good idea to let your child know that learning to drive and getting a driving licence is just the start of a lifelong learning process.
+It’s a good idea to let your child know that learning to drive and getting a driver licence is just the start of a lifelong learning process.

 Getting started on learning to drive